CBSE Class 9 Science Gravitation Notes PDF 2027

 Q3.
 What is the acceleration due to gravity (g)?

 Ans.
-No, it varies slightly with height, depth, and latitude but is approximately 9.8 m/s².
+No, the value of g varies slightly depending on height, depth, and latitude, but its approximate value near Earth’s surface is 9.8 m/sΒ².

 Q5.
 What is the difference between mass and weight?

 Ans.
-Mass is the amount of matter in a body (constant everywhere).
-Weight is the force of gravity on the body and changes with location.
+Mass is the amount of matter present in a body and remains constant everywhere.
+Weight is the force exerted by gravity on that body and may vary depending on the gravitational field.

 move to top arrow